 That was pointed out to her when she went on the Dakota Commemorative Walk, a 150-mile sojourn dedicated to the memory of the Indian elders, women and children who were force-marched from southwest Minnesota to Fort Snelling, near the Twin Cities.

-Page 10 of 11 - "What about the innocent bystanders?" she said.
+"What about the innocent bystanders?" she said.

 But the reconciliation ride is another positive development, she thinks.

 "I think it is raising the awareness of everybody to the true history of the area," she said.
 "I believe it is reconciliation."

 Miller said he is told the riders will receive a great welcome.
 "It's about reconciliation and healing," he said.